pydata/pydata-sphinx-theme/docs/contributing.rst

 PO file (``.po``)
   A `Portable Object (PO) file <https://www.gnu.org/software/gettext/manual/gettext.html#PO-Files>`__ is made up of many entries, each entry holding the relation between a source string and its translation.
 The source string is introduced by the keyword ``msgid``, and the translation, by ``msgstr``.
 In a given PO file, all translations are expressed in a single target language.
 PO files are also known as message catalogs.

+  Entries begin with comments, on lines all starting with the character ``#``.
+Comments are created and maintained by Gettext.
+Comment lines starting with ``#:`` contain references to the program's source.
+These references allow a human translator to find the source strings in their original context.
+Comment lines starting with ``#,`` contain flags like ``python-format``, which indicates that the source string contains placeholders like ``%(copyright)s``.
 POT file (``.pot``)
   A Portable Object Template (POT) file is the same as a PO file, except the translations are empty, so that it can be used as a template for new languages.
 MO file (``.mo``)